 Should you renew your passport now?

 5. You want to check how long you have left until your passport expires.
-You don’t want the world to open up for travel and find yourself left behind because your passport expired or won't be valid long enough after your trip to be in compliance with travel requirements.
+Now that the world has opened back up for travel, don't find yourself left behind because your passport expired or won't be valid long enough after your trip to be in compliance with travel requirements.

 Brazil, Ecuador (including Galápagos), Italy, Kenya, Thailand, and Turkey are among the long list of countries requiring six months.
 France, Germany, Iceland, and New Zealand are a few of the countries which require three extra months.
 Always check the latest requirements when starting to plan your trip.